web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/css-usage.md

 ### Builtin PostCSS plugins

-Rsbuild has some builtin PostCSS plugins, which will perform the following transformations on CSS:

-- [autoprefixer](https://github.com/postcss/autoprefixer): we have enabled [autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes to CSS rules.
-If you want to configure the target browser, you can use [browserslist](/guide/advanced/browserslist).
+Rsbuild has built-in [autoprefixer](https://github.com/postcss/autoprefixer) plugin, which is used to add vendor prefixes to CSS rules.
+If you need to configure the target browser, you can use [browserslist](/guide/advanced/browserslist).
-- [postcss-flexbugs-fixes](https://npmjs.com/package/postcss-flexbugs-fixes): Used to fix known [Flex Bugs](https://github.com/philipwalton/flexbugs).

 :::tip
 If the autoprefixer plugin is already registered in your project, Rsbuild will not register the autoprefixer plugin again.